How to Maintain Oily Skin Well (4 Quick Tips to Balancing Oil)

 Certain facial masques may be beneficial for treating oily skin.
 These may contain ingredients such as:

-Clay masques containing minerals like smectite or bentonite can absorb oils.
-They reduce skin shininess and sebum levels without irritating the skin.
-Use clay masques only occasionally as they can tend to dry the skin out.
-When using clay, be sure to apply ample moisturize using a moisturizer made for oily skin afterward.
+Clay masques containing minerals like rose clay or rhassoul clay can absorb oils without being too harsh on the skin.
+They reduce skin shininess and sebum levels without irritation as well.
+Use clay masques only occasionally; maybe once every couple of weeks.
+When using clay, be sure to apply ample moisturize using the ETHYST®Daily Ritual 24/7 Moisturizer directly afterward.

 Masques containing colloidal (ground up into a fine powder) oatmeal may help to cleanse the skin.
 Oats contain gentle, cleansing saponins, antioxidants, and anti-inflammatory compounds that could soothe irritated skin.